tapank/hn/README.md

 - q: quit the program
 - r: refresh the list, while retaining current category and current offset of post rank

 3. That's it.
-There is no other functionality in this tool (upvoting, posting, etc.), and that is why this is an ideal tool for a lurker who likes to keep an eye on hn all day long.
+There is no other functionality in this tool (upvoting, posting, etc.), and is ideal for a lurker to keep an eye on hn all day long.

 ### Note: